othello777/rockbox/docs/README.md

 It runs on every device that rockbox supports because of the the text interface I think but it hasnt been tested on all.

-*DodgeBlock is on testbranch branch!*
+*DodgeBlock is on dodgeblock branch!*

 DodgeBlock website: https://dodgeblock.cf
 ## Features